 It also offers an IR degree through its Extension School, which is designed for adult learners, 21 and older, who have not earned an undergraduate degree.

-- Finally, even though there is not official IR major, the international relations on Campus is one of the largest student groups at Harvard!
+- Finally, even though there is no official IR major, the international relations group on campus is one of the largest student groups at Harvard!

 - Undergraduates from every school and concentration may join this group that works toward “discussions and awareness of international affairs.”

 The group organizes talks, symposia, and study groups.
 It is a great way to meet and network with other students who are interested in the field.

 It is clear Harvard has all the classes and resources necessary for an IR education, so it will not be difficult for students to customize their degrees and get the most out of their education.